 There’s many books out there, TEDTalks and inspirational quotes, but the fact is you probably want to hear it from the founders who have been there, done it, and have the story to tell.

-As culture becomes ever more important in startup life, we’ve interviewed a handful of founders and CEO’s who were all willing to share their wise words on company culture.
+As culture becomes ever more important in startup life, I’ve interviewed a handful of founders and CEO’s who were all willing to share their wise words on company culture.

 Make your culture real...